LayerManager/layman/doc/rest.md

 - publish the table as new layer (feature type) within appropriate WFS workspaces of GeoServer
 - for layers with SLD or none style:
   - publish the table as new layer (feature type) within appropriate WMS workspaces of GeoServer
-- else for layers with QGIS style:
+- else for layers with QML style:
   - create QGS file on QGIS server filesystem with appropriate style
   - publish the layer on GeoServer through WMS cascade from QGIS server
 - generate thumbnail image